OnlyJ22/StudyToWGU/CS 303/Ch7.md

 * Use `WHERE` to delete specific rows.
 * Can include a `SELECT` subquery for advanced deletions.

-Got it — here's the **correctly fixed header version** with the structure you want:

----

 ### 🧠 Section 6: SQL `INSERT` Statement